 Getting user data on the Frontend

-To access user data in your frontend application, use the hanko.getCurrent() method from the hanko-frontend-sdk (also available via hanko-elements).
-To get the user claims from the JWT, use the hanko.validateSession()function.
+To access user data in your frontend application, use the hanko.getUser() method from the hanko-frontend-sdk (also available via hanko-elements).
+To extract user claims from the JWT token, use the hanko.validateSession() function.

 "use client";